CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/wms-scanning-simulator.md

 [Download the WMS Scanning Simulator](https://download.computec.one/software/wms/tools/WMS_Scanning_Simulator.exe).

-Download the file and run it (it does not require installation).
+Download the file and run it.
+It does not require installation.

 ## Usage